qibin2020/EventGen/README.md

                  existent
 ```
 We can see, that the workflow executed all necessary steps, such as using madgraph to produce `LHE` files, using pythia and delphes to produce `root` files, skimming the events, and finally plotting some key features.

+## Misc
+Madgraph creates a file named `py.py` in the directory in which the execution takes place.
+This file does not seem to cause any problems even when running many madgraph processes simultaneously.
+Please find a discussion about it [here](https://answers.launchpad.net/mg5amcnlo/+question/679610).